- Skin & Nails

-Vegetables like spinach, carrots, sweet potatoes, peppers, etc. are high in vitamin A & natural anti-oxidants that brighten & smooth the skin.
+Vegetables like spinach, carrots, sweet potatoes, peppers, etc. are high in Vitamin A & natural anti-oxidants that brighten and smooth the skin.
 Vegetables that are more red-orange are a little more powerful when it comes to skin health.

 Vitamin A is regularly used in several acne medications, so why not get some naturally?